 The three-part Brunner Test requires that several conditions must be met to grant a discharge.

-- You must prove that you would not be able to maintain a minimal standard of living for yourself and your dependents, based on your current income and expenses while repaying your student loans.
+- You must prove that you cannot maintain a minimal standard of living for yourself and your dependents based on your current income and expenses while repaying your student loans.

 - You must demonstrate that your current individual financial hardship is expected to persist for a significant portion of the student loan repayment period.

-- You must have made serious good faith efforts to pay the student loans prior to filing for bankruptcy.
+- You must have made severe reasonable faith efforts to pay the student loans before filing for bankruptcy.

-Meeting all these requirements is technically feasible, but in reality, it is extremely difficult to accomplish.
-It will ultimately depend on your individual income and circumstances.
+Meeting all these requirements is technically feasible, but more is needed.
+It will ultimately depend on your income and circumstances.